-English Learners, foster youth, homeless youth, students with special needs, and low-income students.
-1.10 Implementation of Summer Extended Learning Opportunities Students will be offered summer programming that will focus on reading/math intervention and academic acceleration.
-Students entering grades 1-6 will be offered a four-week summer school.
-Students entering TK/K, 7, and 9 will be offered a two week "jump start" session right before school starts.
-A six-week credit recovery program will be available to OAHS students in grades 10-12 who need to recover credit.
-In all summer programming students in at-risk groups (homeless, foster, EL, students with special needs, and low-income) will be given priority enrollment. \$55,000.00 English Learners Foster Youth Low Income 1.11 Extended Learning Opportunities - Instructional Assistant An instructional assistant will be placed in the TK/K class at OAK-8 to support academic and behavioral needs of students.
-Priority for support will be given to at-promise students (English Learners, homeless, foster, and low-income students). \$16,769.00 English Learners Foster Youth Low Income 1.12 Program Specialist The program specialist will focus on the Multi-Tiered Systems of Support System (MTSS) to focus on the academic and social-emotional needs of our at-promise students (English Learners, homeless, foster, students with special needs, and low-income students).
+English Learners, foster youth, homeless youth, students with special needs, and low- income students.
+1.10 Implementation of Summer Extended Learning Opportunities (Action modified for 2023-2024) Students entering grades K-6 will be have the opportunity to be enrolled in a summer camp that provides academic enrichment, recreation, socialization, and nutrition.
+The camp will be operated by the district's Campus Connection Childcare Program in alignment with state Expanded Learning Opportunities Program (ELO-P) requirements.
+Teachers will be hired to provide an academic component to the camp in the mornings; content presented by teachers will include core literature (reader's workshop), SIPPS (reading intervention), math fluency activities, STEAM on Demand, SEE Learning, and physical education.
+Campus Connection staff will plan themed activities including visual arts in the afternoons.
+Additionally, students entering transitional kindergarten and kindergarten will be offered a two week "jump start" session right before school starts.
+Students in at-promise groups (homeless, foster, EL, students with special needs, and low income) will be given priority enrollment.
+A three-week credit recovery program will be available to OAHS students in grades 10-12 who need to recover credit.
+In all summer programming students in at-risk groups (homeless, foster, EL, students with special needs, and low-income) will be given priority enrollment. \$55,745.00 English Learners Foster Youth Low Income 1.11 Extended Learning Opportunities - Instructional Assistant An instructional assistant will be placed in the TK/K class at OAK-8 to support academic and behavioral needs of students.
+Priority for support will be given to at-promise students (English Learners, homeless, foster, and low-income students). \$8,921.00 English Learners Foster Youth Low Income 1.12 Program Specialist The program specialist will focus on the Multi-Tiered Systems of Support System (MTSS) to focus on the academic and social-emotional needs of our at-promise students (English Learners, homeless, foster, students with special needs, and low-income students).
 This person also will focus on Positive Behavioral Interventions and Supports (PBIS) systems to focus on behavior and social emotional needs of our at-promise students (English Learners, homeless, foster, students with special needs, and low- income students). \$15,000.00 English Learners Foster Youth Low Income